themadan/amitness.github.io/content/articles/illustrated-sela.md

-Title: An Illustrated Guide to Self-Labelling Images
+Title: A Visual Guide to Self-Labelling Images
-Date: 2020-04-05 14:11
+Date: 2020-04-10 14:11
-Modified: 2020-04-05 14:11
+Modified: 2020-04-10 14:11
 Category: illustration
 Slug: illustrated-self-labelling
-Summary: A self-supervised method to auto-generate labels via simultaneous clustering and representation learning
+Summary: A self-supervised method to generate labels via simultaneous clustering and representation learning
 Status: draft
 Authors: Amit Chaudhary

 In the past one year, a number of methods for self-supervised learning of image representations have been proposed.
 A recent trend in the methods is using Contrastive Learning ([SimCLR](https://amitness.com/2020/03/illustrated-simclr/), [PIRL](https://amitness.com/2020/03/illustrated-pirl/), [MoCo](https://arxiv.org/abs/1911.05722)) which have given very promising results.

-However, as we had seen in our survey on  self-supervised learning, there exist many [other problem formulations](https://amitness.com/2020/02/illustrated-self-supervised-learning/) for self-supervised learning.
+However, as we had seen in our [survey](https://amitness.com/2020/02/illustrated-self-supervised-learning/) on  self-supervised learning, there exist many other problem formulations for self-supervised learning.
 One promising approach is:
 > Combine clustering and representation learning together to learn both features and labels simultaneously.

-A paper **SeLa** presented at ICLR 2020 by Asano et al. of the Visual Geometry Group(VGG), University of Oxford improves this approach and achieved state of the art results in various benchmarks.
+A paper **[SeLa](https://arxiv.org/abs/1911.05371)** presented at ICLR 2020 by Asano et al. of the Visual Geometry Group(VGG), University of Oxford has a new take on this approach and achieved state of the art results in various benchmarks.
 ![](/images/sela-intro.png){.img-center}
-The most interesting side-effect of this method is that we can *auto-generate labels for images in some new domain* and then use those labels to bootstrap our regular workflow of training a supervised model with any architecture.
-Self-Labelling is very practical for industries and domains with scarce labeled data.
+The most interesting part of this method is that we can *auto-generate labels for images in some new domain* and then use those labels with any model architecture just like we do in regular supervised learning.
+Self-Labelling is a very practical idea for industries and domains with scarce labeled data.
 Let's understand how it works.

 ## Solving The Chicken and Egg Problem
 At a very high level, the Self-Labelling method works as follows: